dtcrout/tubuler/README.md

 Using tubuler is easy: simply paste the YouTube video link into the app and click download. tubuler automatically chooses the best video and audio quality.
 The download time varies depending on the length of the video and its quality at which it was uploaded. tubuler can also work on other [video streaming sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html).

+## Releases

 tubuler is available for MacOS (*download coming soon*).
 Builds for Windows and Linux may be available in the future.
-You can also download this repo and build tubuler for your platform of choice (see [Building tubuler](#Building-tubular)).
+You can also download this repo and build tubuler for your platform of choice (see [Building tubuler](#Building-tubuler)).

 ## Development